ME-64/etf-data-git/README.md

-# etf_web_scrape
-Repository to scrape ETF related data from European ETF issuers.
-Due to transparent nature of European ETF market - data is required to be made available publicly
+# European ETF Data - Web Scrape
+***
+This repository contains python web scraping scripts that allow the easy extraction of data on European domiciled ETFs from the top ETF issuers